hanhydro/hanhydro.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Earth System Sciences, Yonsei University, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Geosciences, University of Wisconsin-Milwaukee, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Hydrology, New Mexico Institute of Mining and Technology, 2023 (expected)

 Work experience
 ======